-For the past seven years, he has been the Head Coach for the St. John’s Senior Caps of the Avalon East Hockey League, winning 5 Provincial Championships.
+For the past nine years, he has been the Head Coach for the St. John’s Senior Caps of the Avalon East Hockey League, winning 5 Provincial Championships.
 Voted on by his peers, he has been named “Coach of the Year” several times.

 He has also been involved as a coach in the HNL High Performance Program for both the U14 and U15 boys, bringing home medals at each Atlantic Challenge.

 In 2014 he was named Head Coach of the St. John’s Hitmen AAA Pee Wee team in the inaugural year of the NLAAAHL, leading the team to win the prestigious Bell Aliant Cup.
 For his hard work and dedication, he was named “Coach of the Year.